 Keeping this kind of structure will also help you realize that you can have control over your life.
 You are in charge of your destiny, even if your destiny is just making sure you eat an avocado for breakfast.

 Reach Out If You Need Help

 There is no shame in asking for help in recovery.
 Even people with serious clean time under their belt sometimes need to reach out to their support groups, friends, and family to help them deal with temptation and avoid a relapse.

 Life after drug rehab is hard.
 Anyone who says it isn’t doesn’t understand the kind of mental, physical, and even spiritual changes you’ll be going through—and it might mean you’ll need help.

 You might need guidance or comfort when dealing with the death of a loved one or an anniversary.
 If you’re going through a divorce or another stressful life event, you may need someone to reach out to.
 It might mean seeing a therapist regularly to keep tabs on your mentality and make sure you remain in the right headspace.

 Reach out.
 In a community of recovering addicts, there will be people who understand what you’re going through and will be there as a shoulder to lean on when you need it.
 You don’t have to feel abandoned anymore.

 Worried Life After Drug Rehab Will Fail?
 Don’t Be

-If what’s holding you back from getting treatment is wondering what’s going to happen after, then call Pathway to Hope’s 24-hour helpline at (844) 557- 8575 and have one of our call agents show you what the whole drug rehab process is like.
+If what’s holding you back from getting treatment is wondering what’s going to happen after, then call Pathway to Hope’s 24-hour helpline at (844) 557- 8575 or contact us online and have one of our call agents show you what the whole drug rehab process is like.
 You will be guided every step of the way both in and out of addiction treatment, so don’t let the unknown stop you from starting your recovery.
 The greatest things in life come from overcoming fear and taking the first step.